sinanislekdemir/payton/README.md

 And once you see the white ball on the screen, hit `SPACE` from keyboard to unpause the animation mode and see the projectile motion demo.

+Also, `payton` library sources uses typehints, please keep using them but `examples` are free from all kind of best practices.
+Keep in mind that, the aim of this library is to let inexperienced people to do things.
+Therefore, examples are created as simple as possible.
+You don't have to use any lambda functions or generators or so forth there.
+Readability matters most at examples. _But **performance** is what we need in the core payton source!_